akamming/esp_domoticz_opentherm_handler/README.md

       - follow instructions to connect the ESP to correct WiFi network

  ### Other Settings & Controlling heating/cooling manually
+- (After you've setup the wifi connection, see above)
-- After Wifi connection: Enter http://domesphelper.local, http://domesphelper or http://domesphelper.home  (whatever your local domain is in your network) in your browser and configure your device.
+- Enter http://domesphelper.local, http://domesphelper or http://domesphelper.home  (whatever your local domain is in your network) in your browser
 - Configure at least MQTT settings if you want to be able to control using Domoticz or Home Assistant (in that case also enable MQTT autodiscovery in Domoticz and/or Home Assistant)
-- the link also allows you to see the value of the sensors and/or control the device using this UI
+- or use this link to see the value of the sensors and/or control the device using this UI (in the latter: Hit the "take control button".
+Warning: MQTT commands won't work as long as this webpage is still active, so make sure to reset the take control switch or close the webpage again)